 Stone Street in the Financial District

-They say it’s the first paved street in NYC, how cool is that?
-This little cobblestone gem is filled with bars and restaurants, and a perfect place to enjoy a summer day.
-Another bonus is that it’s not normally crowded (probably more so in the summer) so I’d say it’s one of the best places to photograph in NYC.
+They say it’s the first paved street in NYC.
+How cool is that?
+This little cobblestone gem is filled with bars and restaurants and a perfect place to enjoy a summer day.
+Another bonus is that it’s not usually crowded (probably more so in the summer), so I’d say it’s one of the best places to photograph in NYC.

 William Street (next to Stone Street)

 We came down this street when looking for Stone, and I had to jump out!
 It looks like a tiny part of Europe right in the middle of NYC.

 Souvlaki Gr Restaurant

 If you want more unique NYC photography spots, stop by the Washington Mews.
+Washington Mews is near Washington State Park and serves as housing and offices for NYU.
+It’s a gated area but open to the public during the day.
 I love it when there are areas in the city that don’t seem to belong.
-Washington Mews is near Washington State Park and serve as housing and offices for NYU.
-It’s a gated area but open to the public during the day.
 I couldn’t stop taking pictures.
 Doesn’t it look like a completely different town?

 Manhattan Bridge over Chinatown New York

 Top of the Rockefeller Center

+Seeing the sunrise on the Brooklyn Bridge is worth putting on your list.
 This bridge is mega crowded but perfect for pictures.
-The only way we were able to find it this empty is by waking up before New York did.
-Seeing the sunrise on the Brooklyn Bridge is worth putting on your list.
+The only way we could find it this empty is by waking up before New York did.

 Brooklyn Bridge Park

 I love the view of Manhattan from this park!!
-This is another great place to catch the sunset and some of the best angles of the city.
-Hands down one of my favorite spots in New York.
+This is another excellent place to catch the sunset and some of the best angles of the city—hands down, one of my favorite spots in New York.

 Washington Street in Brooklyn